AlizadeAlireza/aave_defi_smartcontract_hardhat/README.md

 we pass this function our weth address, amount of our token, deployer address and always zero to referralCode.

 ### borrowing from aave

+for borrow we want to know how much we can borrow. how much we have borrow, how much we have in collateral, how much we can borrow!!

+for this we can use the function that be getUserAccountData() that Returns the user account data across all the reserves.

+if our collateral is 1 ETH, don't mean we can borrow 1 ETH amount of assets.

+each token has some different value like:

+    - loan to value: if we deposit 1 ETH we can borrow just 75% of our collateral DAI.
+    - Liquidation threshold: if we deposit 1 ETH and borrow more than 80% we got liquidated. and etc.